pivotal/docs-tap/getting-started/about-supply-chains.md

 ## <a id="OOTB-test-and-scan"></a>3: **OOTB Testing+Scanning**

-The **OOTB Testing+Scanning** supply chain includes integrations for secure scanning tools.
+**OOTB Testing+Scanning** supply chain includes integrations for secure scanning tools.

 ![Diagram depicting the Source-and-Test-to-URL chain: Watch Repo (Flux) to Test Code (Tekton) to Build Image (TBS) to Apply Conventions to Deploy to Cluster (CNR).](../images/source-test-scan-to-url-new.png)